-Georgia State Parks Golf offers a rare blend of tranquility, challenge, and natural beauty that’s hard to find elsewhere.
-For golfers who crave more than manicured greens and clubhouse chatter, these courses deliver immersive experiences that stretch far beyond the scorecard.
-Each course is part of the Georgia Golf Trail, a curated collection of the state’s most scenic and rewarding golf destinations.
-As Doug Hollandsworth, founder of the Georgia Golf Trail, puts it: “Our state park golf courses in Georgia are terrific golf destinations.
-They are incredible designs that are well-maintained and fairly priced.
-The affiliation of these golf courses with amenity-filled state parks makes them a perfect place to visit, especially with your family.”
+The Georgia Golf Trail, which includes all nine state park courses, has long championed these destinations as some of the most underrated in the state.
+Doug Hollandsworth, president of the Georgia Golf Trail, captures their appeal perfectly: “Our state park golf courses in Georgia are terrific golf destinations.
+They are incredible designs that are very well maintained and fairly priced.
+The affiliation of these golf courses with amenity‑filled state parks makes them a perfect place to visit, especially with your families.”

 Arrowhead Pointe at Richard B. Russell State Park